How to buy Myer (MYR) shares in Australia

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Myer's is 1.891.
-This would suggest that Myer's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Myer's is 1.949.
+This would suggest that Myer's shares are more volatile than the average for this exchange and represent, relatively speaking, a higher risk (but potentially also market-beating returns).

 Frequently asked questions

 Shein IPO: How to invest in the Shein IPO

 What you need to know about investing in Shein from Australia.